sindresorhus/slugify/readme.md

 ### Example
 ```

-You can then use `slugify.counter()` to generate unique HTML `id`'s to ensure anchors will link to the right headline.
+You can then use `slugifyWithCounter()` to generate unique HTML `id`'s to ensure anchors will link to the right headline.

 ### slugify.reset()